 This opportunity is for both novices and experts in Earth sciences education, and open to middle and high school teachers.
 You will have lots of time to work with and get to know like-minded science teachers.

 We expect that you will fully participate in the workshop opportunities during the summer.
-You will develop 1-3 lessons/activities that will enhance learning in Earth Science in your classroom.
-We also expect you to reflect on your experience and provide feedback.
-You will be refunded your $50 at the beginning of the workshop or if you cancel 4 weeks before the start of the workshop (before June 16).
+You will develop a lessons/activities that will enhance learning in Earth Science in your classroom.
+We also expect you to reflect on your experience and provide feedback through the professional learning communities.

 Sessions - taught by Earth Sciences faculty and staff:

 This is a non-residential programs, so out-of-town participants must find their own lodging.

 For more information about the School of Earth, Energy & Environmental Sciences Teacher Programs, please contact Jennifer Saltzman.